Written by Joshua Malin

-In 2021-22, 83% of privately insured patients who were covered for colonoscopy had no out-of-pocket expenses (not including excess or co-payments), as their health insurance covered these costs.
-Those who did pay had an average out-of-pocket cost of $150, according to the Department of Health.3
+In 2022-23, 76% of privately insured patients who were covered for colonoscopy had no out-of-pocket expenses (not including excess or co-payments), as their health insurance covered these costs.
+Those who did pay had an average out-of-pocket cost of $180.3

-Medicare covers 75% of the Medicare Benefits Schedule (MBS fee) for private patients, and private health funds cover the remaining 25%.
+Medicare covers 75% of the Medicare Benefits Schedule (MBS) fee for private patients, and private health funds cover the remaining 25%.
 If you’re uninsured and treated privately, you’ll be responsible for paying the remaining 25% yourself, plus any hospital costs and gap payments.

 Doctors and specialists can set their own fees, which means there may be a gap payment to cover the difference between what doctors charge and what Medicare and private health insurance cover.